MatiasAntezana/Final/README.md

 --You will see the arguments that are required

-3. Choose frequency, score, and the name for the WAV file.
+3. Choose frequency, instrument, score, and the name for the WAV file.

-   python menu.py --frequency=<frequency> --score=<note.txt> --audio=<audio.wav>
+   python menu.py --f=<frequency> --i=<instrument.txt> --s=<note.txt> --a=<audio_test.wav>

 --------------------------------

 ## Tests

-To run the python tests from the packgage you can use the following command
+To run the python tests from the packgage you can use the following command:

-nosetests (corre todos los tests)
+   python -m unittest discover